Jermaine Turner

-Early life and high school
+Early life

 Turner was born in Brownsville, Brooklyn.
 At the age of four, his mother moved the family to LeFrak City, Queens.
 According to Turner, "You couldn't be seen on the streets [of Brownsville] after a certain hour, because the place was like the wild, wild West.
 Everyone had a gun."
 Turner grew up in Queens and attended John Adams High School, a school renowned for its American football programme.
 Turner initially played football as a wide receiver before turning his attention to basketball heading into his junior year.

 Turner quickly acquired good dunking skills, but when he tried out for the school team in the fall of his junior year, he failed to make the squad, with the coach noting that there was more to basketball than dunking.
 That year, Turner trained with Vincent Smith, the brother of NBA star Kenny Smith, after encountering him in a hall just off Queens Boulevard.
 As a result, he made the team as a senior and earned himself a university scholarship.